rishabkharidhi/rishabkharidhi.github.io/index.md

 cta_button: mailto:rishab.kharidhi@colorado.edu # a link to an external website or to media
 cta_button_label: send me an email! # the label on the button

-# If you are hiring for or know anyone hiring for an entry-level Application Security Engineer, please take a look at my resume(can be downloaded below) and feel free to reach out to me!
+# If you are hiring for or know anyone hiring for an new grad/entry-level Application Security Engineer, please take a look at my resume(can be downloaded below) and feel free to reach out to me!
 I am a quick learner and am constantly exploring new tools, technologies and get excited about finding bugs in them!
 ---
 [//]: # (write a bit about yourself here)
 <p>